What is the College of Letters & Science?

 How can I get help choosing a major?

 To explore possible majors, use the Berkeley Academic Guide, and visit the departmental websites of the majors that you are considering.
 Talk to a College Adviser in the College and visit the Career Center and the Career Counseling Library.
-In the spring, the College of Letters & Science organizes a major fair staffed by undergraduate major advisers (UMA).
 Some departments also offer workshops to help students choose majors.
 When you have narrowed down your choices, visit the UMA for detailed advising.

 What will happen if I do not declare my major during my first semester?